nlpfromscratch/nlp-llms-resources/README.md

 * [Explainer: What is a foundation model?](https://www.adalovelaceinstitute.org/resource/foundation-models-explainer/): A good and lengthy explainer and discussion of foundation models, including visuals and tables.
 From Ada Lovelace Institute.
 * [Center for Research on Foundation Models (CRFM)](https://crfm.stanford.edu/): Interdisciplinary initiative born out of the Stanford Institute for Human-Centered Artificial Intelligence (HAI) that aims to make fundamental advances in the study, development, and deployment of foundation models.
-See the [report](https://crfm.stanford.edu/report.html) and the [transparency index](https://crfm.stanford.edu/fmti/).
+See the [report](https://crfm.stanford.edu/report.html), [transparency index](https://crfm.stanford.edu/fmti/), and their [master list of models](https://crfm.stanford.edu/helm/latest/?models=1) (increment using the URL).
+* [Getting Started with Llama](https://ai.meta.com/llama/get-started/): Official getting started page for working with LLaMA 2 model from Meta.

 ### Text Generation